 Once the upstream and downstream block nets are in place, construction crews will begin building sand bag and plastic sheeting dams on the edges of the construction right-of-way to completely isolate the construction zone.
-When the dams are functional with flume pipes or dam-and-pump diversion is installed and working, water contained between the dams will be pumped out and discharged within dewatering structures (see Resource Report 2).
-All water intakes, whether for dewatering or for dam-and-pump diversion, will be screened according to NMFS standards to prevent entrainment of aquatic species.
+When the dams are functional with flume pipes or pumps installed and working, water contained between the dams will be pumped out and discharged into dewatering structures.
+All water intakes for dewatering or for dam-and-pump diversion will be screened according to NMFS standards to prevent entrainment of aquatic species.
 The screens will also prevent aquatic life from entering the intake hose if a block net should fail.
-Screens shall be placed approximately 2 to 4 feet from the end of the intake hose to assure fish are not pinned upon the screen (WSDOT, 2008).
-Dewatering will be slow enough to allow for additional removal of fish if any remain after the fish exclusion procedures described above.
-During dewatering, the construction site will be monitored to prevent stranding organisms.
+NMFS (1997) identified screen openings for salmonid fry and fingerlings, ranging from 1.75 mmm to 2.38 mm for fry, depending on screen material, and 6.35 mm for fingerlings, regardless of screen material used.
+Screens shall be placed approximately 2 to 4 feet from the end of the intake hose to assure fish are not pinned upon the screen (WSDOT 2008; FWS 2012).
+Dewatering will be slow enough to allow for additional removal of fish if any remain after the fish exclusion procedures described above have been completed.
+During dewatering, the construction site will be monitored to prevent stranding of organisms.